Cut resistance can be a confusing topic, especially since there have been different standards and measures to determine protection.

 With noted differences between American and European standards, finding the right glove for the right situation can present a challenge based on different testing and results.
 However, there are new changes that will affect buying and safety decisions.

 As reported by Occupational Safety and Health Administration (OSHA) and several industry sources, the standards as outlined for Hand Protection Selection Criteria have changed.
 Additionally, changes have been proposed to the EN 388 European regulatory standard for protective gloves (CE).
 The idea behind these changes is to help employers and more specifically, Safety Managers, choose the proper hand protection that will keep workers safer.

 Manufacturers are expected to begin the process of transitioning from ANSI/ISEA 105-11 standard to the revised ANSI/ISEA 105-16 standard that is now in effect.
-We anticipate there will be a mix of identifications of cut resistance in the marketplace for some time because of long lead times and inventory in the pipeline.
+There will be a mix of identifications of cut resistance in the marketplace for some time because of long lead times and inventory in the pipeline.

-With great progress in testing and measuring by industry standard groups, the changes to the standards will help better protect workers as the standards will help better identify cut protection in performance of gloves and apparel.
+Progress in testing and measuring by industry standard groups and the updates to these standards will help protect workers and better identify the cut protection performance of both gloves and apparel.

 As a company dedicated to protecting workers, Arbill embraces the new changes that better identify the level of protection afforded to the PPE at hand.
-These new changes will allow safety managers and their workers to be better protected, which will mean fewer injuries.
+These updates allow safety managers and their workers to be better protected and will result in fewer injuries.

 Attendees will also get an overview of recent OSHA changes, strategies to minimize exposure to workers' comp claims, and a preview of Arbill's new software, Vantage Predictive Analytics, that anticipates not only if an injury will happen but who the victim will be.
 Top suppliers from around the country will preview new products and a gourmet lunch will be served.